biogo/biogo/README.md

 ##Overview

 bíogo is a bioinformatics library for the Go language.
-It is a work in progress.

 ##The Purpose of bíogo